 Reps who can handle some ambiguity are going to end up being better hires.
 They’ll be able to learn with little formal sales training because they’re willing to figure it out on their own.
 Between changing comp plans, new sales processes, you name it – all sales reps face change.
 Look for candidates who embrace change, rather than merely adapt to them.

 4. Loves to win more than hates to lose

 A rep who is trying to avoid looking bad won’t be as motivated to excel as the sales reps with a “love to win” mindset.
 A desire to win is actually a much more consistent driver of success as it motivates a rep in both good and bad performance.
 They won’t simply be content with being #2, but the candidate who doesn’t like to lose may be content as long as they aren’t at the bottom.

 Self-reflective reps improve at a faster rate.
-They will always question their individual behaviour and your team’s sales strategies because they already understand what’s going well and what isn’t.
+They will always question their individual behavior and your team’s sales strategies because they already understand what’s going well and what isn’t.
 These reps will be the best additions to your team since they naturally take a scientific approach to their surroundings.
 A reflective rep with less experience is normally more valuable than an experienced rep who is less reflective – reflection means improvement.